Welcome to the new KidsHealth website! See what is new.

 In hospital, doctors and nurses sometimes measure temperatures in children's bottoms - they take a rectal temperature.
 Don't take your child's temperature this way at home.

-What is a normal temperature for my child?
+What's a normal temperature

 The normal temperature inside your child's body is around 37 degrees Celsius.
 Your child's brain helps control their core temperature and to keep it around that level.